-7 Signs Your Small Town Romance Was Written by Someone Who Grew Up There (Or Is Still Processing It)
+7 Signs Your Small Town Romance Was Written by Someone Who Grew Up There (And Is Still Processing It)

 Some books feel credible from the jump, and you know you’re in strong hands.
 While some never quite ring true.
 Small town romance is much loved, but often faked.
 Here’s how to judge the small town cred of your next read.